sonofthort/metajson/README.md

 Feature | Notes
 ------------- | -------------
 General testing | I imagine there are some clever recursive scenarios that could make this explode, if not just because of infinite looping.
-General code improvements | Please provide feedback on anything you think could be improved.
-I do not claim to be a JavaScript expert.
 Don't go too crazy with features | Confirm that sought after feature cannot be implemented easily with a dictionary.

 # Answers